Overview

 July 2019: Fingolimod is contraindicated during pregnancy and in women of childbearing potential not using contraception.
 See the European Medicines Agency’s advice on fingolimod.

-NICE has been asked to clarify whether the recommendation for the use of fingolimod extends to people with relapsing remitting multiple sclerosis who are currently receiving treatment with glatiramer acetate, and who experience an unchanged or increased relapse rate or ongoing severe relapses compared with the previous year.
+NICE was asked to clarify whether the recommendation for fingolimod extends to people with relapsing–remitting multiple sclerosis who are currently receiving treatment with glatiramer acetate, and who experience an unchanged or increased relapse rate or ongoing severe relapses compared with the previous year.
 NICE understands that this query refers to the note included in the ‘Posology and method of administration’ section of the summary of product characteristics for fingolimod that states that ‘patients can switch directly from beta interferon or glatiramer acetate to fingolimod provided there are no signs of relevant treatment–related abnormalities’.
-In line with the referral received from the Department of Health, NICE appraised fingolimod with reference to the therapeutic indication specified in the marketing authorisation; that is ‘Patients with high disease activity despite treatment with a beta-interferon’.
+In line with the referral received from the Department of Health, NICE appraised fingolimod with reference to the therapeutic indication specified in the marketing authorisation; that is, ‘patients with high disease activity despite treatment with a beta-interferon’.
 The manufacturer provided no submission for the other population in the marketing authorisation.
-Considering that NICE cannot produce guidance for a medicine outside of the licensed indication included in the marketing authorisation, the recommendation for the use fingolimod does not extend to people currently receiving glatiramer acetate.
+Because NICE cannot produce guidance for a medicine outside of the licensed indication included in the marketing authorisation, the recommendation for fingolimod does not extend to people currently receiving glatiramer acetate.

 Next review: This guidance will be reviewed if there is new evidence that is likely to change the recommendations.